isador999/Piclodio2-Musique-et-Webradio/README.md

 ___Buttons on addalarmclock HTML page works, but 'Save' button doesn't works with these new buttons.
 (JS problem, or Python problem.. )

-___On the upload page, the POST form is sent, but no music file is present in folders (MEDIA_ROOT django) after upload ...
+___On the upload music page, the POST form is sent, but no music file is present in folders (MEDIA_ROOT django) after upload ...

 Any help will be very nice !